-Induction program (mandatory) 3 weeks duration (Please refer Appendix-A for guidelines & also detailsavailable in the curriculum of Mandatory courses) Induction program for students to beoffered right at the start of the first year.
+Induction program (mandatory) 3 weeks duration (Please refer Appendix-A for guidelines & also details available in the curriculum of Mandatory courses) Induction program for students to be offered right at the start of the first year.
 Physical activity Creative Arts Universal Human Values Literary Proficiency Modules Lectures by Eminent People Visits to local Areas Familiarization to Dept./Branch & Innovations

-At the end of Programme/Degree mentioned above , the graduates will be able to PO1.
-Engineering knowledge : Apply the knowledge of mathematics, science, engineer fundamentals, and engineering specialization to the solution of complex engineering problems.
+Programme Code: UG018 graduate Programme Outcomes (PO) end of Programme/Degree mentioned above , the graduates will be able to PO1.
+Engineering knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and engineering specialization to the solution of complex engineering problems.
 PO2.
-Problem analysis: Identify, formulate, research literature, and analyze engineering problems arrive at substantiated conclusions using first principles of mathematics, natural, and engineer sciences.
-PO3 Design/development of solutions: Design solutions for complex engineering problems and des system components, processes to meet the specifications with consideration for the public her and safety, and the cultural, societal, and environmental considerations.
+Problem analysis: Identify, formulate, research literature, and analyze engineering problems to arrive at substantiated conclusions using first principles of mathematics, natural, and engineering sciences.
+PO3 Design/development of solutions: Design solutions for complex engineering problems and design system components, processes to meet the specifications with consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct investigations of complex problems: Use research-based knowledge including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to professional engineering practice.
+PO6 The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
 PO7 Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and needfor sustainable development.
-PO8 Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norm of the engineering practice.
+PO8 Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
 PO9 Individual and team work: Function effectively as an individual, and as a member or leader in teams, and in multidisciplinary settings.
-P10 Communication: Communicate effectively with the engineering community and with society a large.
+P10 Communication: Communicate effectively with the engineering community and with society at large.
 Be able to comprehend and write effective reports documentation.
 Make effective presentations, and give and receive clear instructions P11 Project management and finance : Demonstrate knowledge and understanding of engineering and management principles and apply these to one's own work, as a member and leader in a team.
-Manage projects in multidisciplinary environments P12 Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+Manage projects in multidisciplinary environments P12 Life-long learning: Recognize the need for, and have the preparation and ability to engagein independent and life-long learning in the broadest context of technological change.

-Under ( Graduate Programme Specific Outcomes (PSO) PS O1 Ability to acquire knowledge in Computer Science and Engineering and develop innovative solutions to complex problems.
-PS O2 Design and build websites, android apps, automated projects using the knowledge of programming, testing, life cycle models, artificial intelligence, machine learning and CASE tools.
-PS O3 Pursue life long learning in advanced technologies of Computer Science and Engineering and apply it for the benefit of the society.
-Graduate Programme Educational Objective (PEO) aduate/Undergraduate will be PEO1 Acquiring knowledge of Computer Science and other engineering disciplines for analyzing and developing innovative solutions to real world problems.
-PEO2 Developing interdisciplinary projects using latest tools, techniques and models for the benefit of the society and environment PEO3 Demonstrating team leadership and effective communication skills while pursuing a career in life-long learning, research and development or generating employments through startups.
-PEO4 Preparing competitive examinations for higher studies abroad or for getting job in private, public or multinational companies.
+Under Gradu ate Programme Specific Outcomes (PSO) PSO1 Ability to acquire knowledge in Computer Science and Engineering and develop innovative solutions to complex problems.
+PSO2 Design and build websites, android apps, automated projects using the knowledge of programming, testing,life cycle models, artificial intelligence, machine learning and CASE tools.
+PSO3 Pursue life long learning in advanced technologies of Computer Science and Engineering and apply it for the benefit of the society.
+Under Graduate Programme Educational Objective (PEO) The Graduate/Undergraduate will be

+PEO1 Acquiring knowledge of Computer Science and other engineering disciplines for analyzing and developing innovative solutions to real world problems.
+PEO2 Developing interdisciplinary projects using latest tools, techniques and models for the benefit of the society and environment Demonstrating team leadership and effective communication skills while pursuing a career in life-long learning, research and development or generating employments PEO3 through startups.
+Preparing competitive examinations for higher studies abroad or for getting job in PEO4 private, public or multinational companies.

-Semester-wise structure of curriculum [L= Lecture.
-T = Tutorials.
-P = Practicals & C = Credits]
+Semester-wise structure of curriculum [L= Lecture, T = Tutorials, P = Practicals & C = Credits]